-During the three months ended June 30, 2022, the Company paid \$17 to the seller as part of the purchase consideration.
+During the six months ended September 30, 2022, the Company paid \$17 to the seller as part of the purchase consideration.

-The purchase price has been allocated on a provisional basis, as set out below, to the assets acquired and liabilities assumed in the business combination.
+The Company has completed the accounting of the assets acquired and liabilities assumed on acquisition.
+The purchase price has been allocated, as set out below, to the assets acquired and liabilities assumed in the business combination.

 Amount

 Total assets \$ 3,981

 Less: Total liabilities (2,321)

 Net assets acquired 1,660

 Less: Purchase consideration (2,958)

-Goodwill on acquisition \$ 1,29 8
+Goodwill on acquisition \$ 1,298